California Cruisin: Santa Barbara to San Francisco Road Trip

 There are a couple of options when driving from Santa Barbara to San Francisco and the fastest way would be on the 101 which takes about 5 hours.
 BUT this doesn't include the scenic Highway 1 which is what I had in mind meaning the whole stretch would be about 8-9 hours in total.
 I realize my plan was very ambitious because I only had one day set aside for the drive but I knew that a taste of the infamous coast would be better than nothing.
 I could (and plan to) always go back for seconds!

-My first stop on the trip was almost 2 hours into the drive at a quaint little bay.
+My first stop on the trip was almost 2 hours into the drive at the quaint Morro Bay.
 It's a great spot for a walk along the pier and you can even see fishermen bringing in the day's catch.
-I was mainly there for the washrooms but there are plenty of ice cream shops, outdoor cafes and (my favourite) fish and chip shacks!
+I was mainly there for the washrooms (let's be honest) but there are plenty of ice cream shops, outdoor cafes and the obligatory fish and chip shacks.

 Piedras Blancas Elephant Seal Rookery

 This bridge in Big Sur is one of the most photographed bridges on the Pacific Coast and it's definitely worth the stop for a peak and picture.
-There's minimal parking at the north end of the bridge but it's the best place to pull over and be sure to enjoy the views from both angles.
+There's minimal parking at the north end of the bridge but it's the best place to pull over.
+Be sure to enjoy the views from both angles and plan to be there for sunset if you can!

 My favourite stretch of the road trip was definitely Big Sur.
 You don't really realize that you're actually in Big Sur while you're driving but the landscapes through here are some of the most distractingly beautiful oceanfronts I have seen.
 All in all, I didn't find it to be a difficult road trip but there are some pretty windy parts around here that can be challenging when you're trying to sneak a peak at the perfect turquoise waters around every bend!